Currumbin Beach

 Getting there

-Public transport: Translink buses run along Pacific Parade at Currumbin Beach.
-Use Translink's journey planner to plot your trip to the beach.
+Public transport Translink buses run along Pacific Parade at Currumbin Beach.
+Plan your trip using Translink's journey planner.